harendra-kumar/concise-haskell/haskell-overview.rst

   expression.
 All the values `mapped from` must have one type and all the values `mapped to` must have one type.

-* `Equations`: When two values can be substitued in place of each other then they must have the same type.
+* `Equations`: When two values can be substituted in place of each other then they must have the same type.

 Data Level Program